mybeliefs/mybeliefs.github.io/docs/why-i-believe.md

 > Who was conceived of the Holy Spirit, born of the Virgin Mary,suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended into hell.
-The third day He arose again from the dead.He ascended into heaven and sits at the right hand of God the Father Almighty, whence He shall come to judge the living and the dead.
+The third day He arose again from the dead.
+He ascended into heaven and sits at the right hand of God the Father Almighty, whence He shall come to judge the living and the dead.

 > I believe in the Holy Spirit, the holy catholic church,